mlin6436/mlin6436.github.io/_posts/2014-08-20-useful-git-commands.md

 #The power of undoing

+Use with caution.

 ##Undo changes

-To revert a single file.
+Before changes are staged, you can revert a single file.

 {% highlight bash %}
 $ git checkout <file>
 {% endhighlight %}

-To revert all changes.
+Or revert all of them.

 {% highlight bash %}
 $ git reset --hard HEAD
 {% endhighlight %}

-##Unstage changes
+##Undo stage

-What happens if you put the wrong file into stage?
-Undo it.
+What happens if you put the wrong file into stage, or don't want it to be part of the commit?

 {% highlight bash %}
 $ git reset <file>
 {% endhighlight %}

-##Rewrite last commit message

-Go edit the last commit message as you wish.

-{% highlight bash %}
-$ git commit --amend
-{% endhighlight %}

 ##Undo commits

-Revert a commit by creating a new commit to undo the last commit.
+Revert a commit by creating a new commit to rollback last commit.

 {% highlight bash %}
 $ git revert <commit>